Skip to main content

 A 90-minute conversation with Dr. Ash.
 A written plan you can actually follow.

-• People in their thirties, forties, and fifties who want a plan written for the next twenty years instead of a snapshot of this year.
+• People in their 30s, 40s, and 50s who want a plan written for the next 20 years instead of a snapshot of this year.

 • Anyone with a family history of cardiovascular disease, cancer, dementia, or autoimmune disease.
-The earlier we measure, the more we can shift.
+The earlier we measure, the more we can change.

-• High-performance professionals and athletes who want to push their healthspan, not just avoid disease.
+• Driven professionals and athletes who want more than the absence of disease and are ready to push their healthspan.

 • Anyone who has been told their labs are "fine" but does not feel fine.